 These are difficult question to grapple with, but questions of great importance that need answers.
 We’d like to hear your response, questions, insights or even objections.
 Please come and join us on our blog and discuss your views on metrospirituality.

-Questions to meditate on:
+Questions to meditate on: (Talk to a life coach about these questions.)

 - Is there a particular product you buy or activity you do to help you feel spiritually fulfilled or connected?